Developing an approach to health and safety.

 Ensuring that your club provides a safe and enjoyable environment for its members is straightforward.
 You just need a clear and commonsense approach.

-See Health and safety in the Strong organisations category for more.
+See Health and safety for more.

 What is health and safety?

 Health and safety is about the hazards that exist in your usual club environment.
 Are there fire exits?
 Are there enough toilets and hand-washing facilities?
 Do you have a first aid kit and people trained in its use?
 What will you do in the event of an accident or civil defence emergency?
 Do you have contact numbers for your members’ next-of-kin to ensure they can be contacted in the case of an illness or injury?